Kinds-of-Intelligence-CFI/animal-ai-python/test/core/README.md

 ```bash
 python -m unittest test/core/core-test-actions.py
 ```
-The above will run a specific test file, where you cycle through the core test folder, making sure to test each file in any order you like.
+The above will run a specific test file, where you cycle manually via specifiying the test file name.
+You would then repeat the above command for each test file you wish to run in any order you like.

-If you wish to run all tests, run the following command in the root folder:
+Additionally, if you wish to run all tests in one batch, run the following command in the root folder:

 ```bash
 python -m unittest discover -s test/core
 ```

 This command will find and run every test in the core test folder, useful for running all tests at once (batch).
+Note that the order of the tests is not guaranteed, and may change between runs.

 ## Writing Custom Tests